 Next place the garlic in an airtight container to steam.
 Then add the peppers once done.
 (I love these food storage containers.)

 They’ll look like this after steaming.
 It’s time to remove the skins.
 They should slip right off.
 If not, try steaming a bit longer.
 Or, char them a bit longer next time.
-Add the jalapeno peppers, garlic, and all remaining ingredients to the blender and blend on high until it whirls into a creamy dreamy spicy Salsa Doña.
-Just add chips and a drink.

 This is a copycat recipe of Tacodeli’s Salsa Doña.
 It’s a creamy, spicy salsa best served with salty chips and a slightly sweet drink.
 Note: this salsa is best made atleast one day in advance.
+See notes for alternate cooking method.

 Ingredients